ierso/underscores-modern/README.md

 Run `node setup.js` to search and replace all instances of `_s`.
 Text editors like Visual Studio Code or any modern IDE can also do this for you.

+Update developmentURL in config.js to your local development url.

 ## Build & development

 Run `npm install`